Contracts creation guide

 1.2.
 Once the password is set up correctly, the following message will appear:

 1.3.
-From this point, the user can sign in to the Move portal using the credentials provided during the password-setting process and the email address.
+From this point, the user can sign in to Move using the credentials provided during the password-setting process and the email address.-

 2. The second email contains information that access to the selected application(s) has been successfully granted.